Unity-Technologies/ml-agents/docs/Installation.md

 [Download](https://www.python.org/downloads/) and install Python 3 if you do not already have it.

-If your Python environment doesn't include `pip`, see these [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers) on installing it.
+If your Python environment doesn't include `pip3`, see these [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers) on installing it.

 To install dependencies, enter the `ml-agents/` directory and run from the command line:

-    pip install .
+    pip3 install .

 ## Docker-based Installation